FredChamp/ReadTheDocTest/Tutorials/src/Tuto01Basic.rst

 Run
 ----

-To run the application, you must call the following line in the install or build directory:
+To run the application, you must call the following line into the install or build directory:

 .. code::